Breast Cancer During Pregnancy

-Treating a pregnant woman with breast cancer has the same goals as treating a non-pregnant woman: control the cancer in the place where it started and keep it from spreading.
-But the extra concern of protecting a growing baby may make reaching these goals more complex.
+Treating a pregnant woman with breast cancer has the same goal as treating a non-pregnant woman: control the cancer and keep it from spreading.
+But the extra concern of protecting a growing fetus may make reaching these goals more complex.

-When possible, surgery is the first treatment for any woman with breast cancer, including those who are pregnant.
-Removing only the part of the breast with the tumor (breast-conserving surgery) or the entire breast (mastectomy), and/or taking out the lymph nodes under the arm carry little risk to the fetus.
+Surgery for breast cancer generally carries little risk to the fetus.
 But there are certain times in pregnancy when anesthesia (the drugs used to make you sleep for surgery) may be riskier for the fetus.

 Many doctors, such as a high-risk obstetrician, a surgeon, and an anesthesiologist will need to work together to decide the best time during pregnancy to do surgery.
 If the surgery is done later in the pregnancy, the obstetrician may be there just in case there are any problems with the baby during surgery.
 Together, these doctors will decide which drugs and techniques are the safest for both the mother and the baby.

 Treatment after surgery

 Depending on the cancer’s stage, a woman may get more treatment such as chemotherapy, radiation, and/or hormone therapy after surgery to help lower the risk of the cancer coming back.
 This is called adjuvant treatment.
 In some cases, this treatment can be put off until after delivery.